-- The report will be viewable by internal customers through the APD records management system in the image vault. - > The evidence will be returned to the APD Evidence Control section by the laboratory. - For external customers, the customer will pick up the submission as soon as practical. - A copy of the report can accompany the evidence. - > Reports can also be forwarded to the customer electronically.
+- > The evidence will be returned to the APD Evidence Control section by the laboratory. - For external customers, the customer will pick up the submission as soon as practical. - ➤ A copy of the report can accompany the evidence. - ➤ Reports can also be forwarded to the customer electronically.
 This requires the customer to acquire the decryption software from the laboratory.
-A request for this software can be made to the LIMS Administrator (LIMS@austintexas.gov).
+A request for this software can be made to the LIMS Administrator (LIMS@austintexas.gov). - ➤ The evidence will be released directly to the customer.